Minor league baseball is gone, but won’t be forgotten in Jefferson Parish

 The Town and Country Motel on Airline Highway in the heart of Metairie served as headquarters for Carlos Marcello, the self-proclaimed “tomato salesman,” presumed Mafia boss and in some minds the prime suspect as mastermind of the assassination of President Kennedy.

-Marcello’s office was an aberration as most motels on Airline Highway rented space on a far less permanent basis.
+Marcello’s office was an anomaly as most motels on Airline Highway rented space on a far less permanent basis.

 The road’s reputation as a poor man’s Bourbon Street was reinforced in 1987 when television evangelist Jimmy Swaggart was caught leaving another Airline Highway motel with a prostitute, a mere four miles east of Marcello’s former headquarters.